sabifo4/sabifo4.github.io/01_about.md

    * **Bayesian estimation of species divergence times using GMM data** *(Nov 2020)*
       Talk at the CLOE Joint Group Meeting organised by UCL.

+   * **VIII International Symposium SRUK/CERU** *(Nov 2020 - Jun 2021)*
+      I was part of the organising committee of the symposium.
+My main task during these months was to develop and maintain the website to keep up with the latest updates regarding the event.

    * **Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach** *(Jun 2021 | Evolution 2021 online conference, talk)*
       Talk at the Virtual Evolution 2021 conference.